Solidarity tax on wealth: Scope

 The calculation applied to tax declarers, meaning that it could apply to a grouping of two individuals: married couples, cohabiting couples, or couples with a PACS.
 All global assets were taken into account for French residents; for others, the tax was based on assets that reside in France, with the exception of financial ones.

 The ISF was controversial; critics claimed it drove away wealthy individuals from the country, resulting in financial loss.
-A report by a senator estimated that 843 people left France in 2006 because of the tax, resulting in a net loss of €2.8 billion.
+A report by senator Philippe Marini estimated that 843 people left France in 2006 because of the tax, resulting in a net loss of €2.8 billion.

 Basis

 In principle all assets were taken into account except for the following: